Sandra Bland's own video from 2015 traffic stop in Texas released, amid calls by family to re-examine case

 Democratic state Rep. Garnet Coleman, who in 2017 sponsored the "Sandra Bland Act" that the family criticized for being weakened before it was signed into law, said Monday night he would look into why Bland's family never saw the footage.

-But Katherine Cesigner, a spokeswoman for the Texas Department of Public Safety, told the AP the cellphone video was known to all parties at the time and said that two years following the litigation, it was "unclear what arrangements, if any, were made by the plaintiffs to view the video."
+But Katherine Cesinger, a spokeswoman for the Texas Department of Public Safety, told the AP the cellphone video was known to all parties at the time and said that two years following the litigation, it was "unclear what arrangements, if any, were made by the plaintiffs to view the video."

 The department disputed the premise that the video was not provided, saying it was included as part of a large hard drive of evidence from the investigation.
 It also said Sandra Bland's cellphone video had previously been publicly released in 2017, when it was given to an Austin television station under an open records law.